vizyon-sa/zfs-tree/README.md

 Installation instructions:
 --------------------------

-Running `flit install` will install an executable available on the command line.
+Running `flit install` will install an executable available from the command line.

 Usage instructions: